 Landscape Genetics of American Marten

 We used landscape genetics to identify landscape features that facilitate or impede American marten (Martes americana) gene flow in the northeastern US.
 We found that forest cover, elevation, and cold temperatures facilitate gene flow, and developed land cover impedes gene flow.
 We used a multi-scale approach with replication to reveal site- and scale-specific patterns in our data.
 Finally, we used spatial analysis to predict the locations of key gene flow corridors using our landscape genetics models.
-This work has been published Open Access in the April 2020 Issue of Heredity.
+This work has been published Open Access as the cover article in the April 2020 Issue of Heredity.

 American Marten Population Genetics

 We estimated genetic structure of marten populations at the southeastern periphery of their distribution, in Maine, New Hampshire, Vermont and New York.
 We discovered that a recently detected population in Vermont was likely descendant from a reintroduction attempt, which was previously believed to be unsuccessful.
 We also identified areas where martens may have persisted in relictual populations despite going undetected for decades.
 This work has been published in Conservation Genetics.